Boones Mill in Franklin County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Jubal A. Early Homeplace (a few steps from this marker); Birthplace of General Jubal Early (approx. one mile away); Roanoke County / Franklin County (approx. 5 miles The Roanoke Star (approx. 6 miles away); Taylor’s Store (approx. 6½ miles away); Buzzard Rock Native American Settlement (approx. 6.6 miles away); A Colonial Ford (approx. 6.7 miles away); McNeil Drive (approx. 6.9 miles away).
+Jubal A. Early Homeplace (a few steps from this marker); Birthplace of General Jubal Early (approx. Roanoke County / Franklin County (approx. 5 miles away); The Roanoke Star (approx. 6 miles away); Taylor’s Store (approx. 6½ miles away); Buzzard Rock Native American Settlement (approx. 6.6 miles away); A Colonial Ford (approx. 6.7 miles away); McNeil Drive (approx. 6.9 miles away).
 Touch for a list and map of all markers in Boones Mill.

 More about this marker.
 Four different portraits of Jubal Early appear on the marker.
 They show him as a Cadet at West Point, ca. 1837; as a Major in his Mexican War uniform, ca. 1850; as a Confederate General, ca. 1862; and in old age, ca. 1890s.